Stokes Center for Creative Writing

 The Stokes Center enhances the English department’s offerings in creative writing by sponsoring readings, lectures, forums, community projects, and other events that are free and open to the public.
 It also supports students through its undergraduate and graduate awards in poetry, fiction, and creative nonfiction.
 The Stokes Center is committed to fostering a vibrant writers’ community in Southern Alabama, one that not only showcases both local and national talent, but also provides a meeting place for writers from around the world.

 The University of South Alabama has been host to many distinguished authors and scholars over the years, including Margaret Atwood, Charles Bernstein, Jack Gilbert, Marjorie Perloff, Marge Piercy, W. D. Snodgrass, Diane Wakoski, Edward O. Wilson, and Yevgeny Yevtushenko.
-Now part of the Stokes Center, the Visiting Writers Series brings emerging and established authors to campus for readings and craft talks throughout the year.
+Continuing this tradition, the Stokes Center for Creative Writing brings emerging and established authors to campus for readings and craft talks throughout the year.
 All events are free and open to the public.

 Our Creative Writing Faculty